devzendo/transputer-emulator/README.md

 - CentOS: gcc [DOES NOT BUILD HERE YET]
 - Windows: [DOES NOT BUILD HERE YET] (future work, but you'll need a UNIXy toolchain)

-The install location is /opt/parachute.
+The typical install location is:
+- OSX/Linux: /opt/parachute
+- Windows: C:\parachute

 Building
 ========